shoaibkhanz/agentic-ai-engineering-course/lessons/02_workflows_vs_agents/article.md

 Figure 4: The AI generation and human verification loop, showing how AI outputs are validated and refined through human feedback.

+For instance, the AI code editor **Cursor** offers different levels of autonomy: simple tab-completion (low autonomy), refactoring a selected block of code with `Cmd+K` (medium autonomy), or letting the AI modify the entire repository with `Cmd+I` (high autonomy) [[8]](https://www.youtube.com/watch?v=LCEmiRjPEtQ).
+Similarly, **Perplexity** offers a quick "search" (a simple workflow), a more involved "research" mode, and a "deep research" function that deploys a complex agentic system [[8]](https://www.youtube.com/watch?v=LCEmiRjPEtQ).
+As you can see, for most applications, the goal is to create a fast, effective loop between AI generation and human verification, which you often achieve through a thoughtful combination of architecture and user interface design.

 ## Exploring Common Patterns

-To give you a better intuition for how these systems are built, let's briefly look at some of the most common patterns for both workflows and agents.
-Think of this as a high-level preview; we will dive deep into each of these patterns in future lessons.
+To give you a better intuition for how these AI systems are built, let's briefly look at some of the most common patterns for both workflows and agents.
+This is only a high-level preview, as we will dive deep into each of these patterns in future lessons.

 ### LLM Workflow Patterns
-For LLM workflows, you structure and automate a series of LLM calls to accomplish a task reliably.
+We will look over the three most common LLM workflow patterns used across the industry.

 **Chaining and Routing** is the simplest pattern.
 You use chaining to glue together multiple LLM calls sequentially, where the output of one step becomes the input for the next.
 This helps break down complex tasks into smaller, manageable subtasks.
 Routing, on the other hand, allows you to choose between different predefined paths.
 A router, often an LLM itself, acts as a decision-maker, guiding the workflow between multiple decisions and directing the input to the most appropriate specialized model or sub-workflow based on the user's intent.
-This pattern is useful for triaging requests across various tasks like search, summarization, or calculations [[9]](https://www.revanthquicklearn.com/post/understanding-workflow-design-patterns-in-ai-systems), [[10]](https://www.philschmid.de/agentic-pattern), [[11]](https://docs.aws.amazon.com/prescriptive-guidance/latest/agentic-ai-patterns/workflow-for-routing.html).
+This pattern is useful for branching requests across various tasks like search, summarization, or calculations [[9]](https://www.revanthquicklearn.com/post/understanding-workflow-design-patterns-in-ai-systems), [[10]](https://www.philschmid.de/agentic-pattern), [[11]](https://docs.aws.amazon.com/prescriptive-guidance/latest/agentic-ai-patterns/workflow-for-routing.html).
 ```mermaid
 graph TD
     A[Input] --> B{Router LLM};